-She was pretty much the most popular girl on campus, and she didn’t even go here (though her brother did briefly).
-From 1917 to 1920 or so, if Zelda hadn’t made the trip to Auburn, you really couldn’t call it a dance.
+She was pretty much the most popular girl on campus, and she didn’t even go here (though her brother did, briefly).
+From 1917 to 1920 or so, if Zelda didn’t made the trip to Auburn, you really couldn’t call it a dance.
 And scoring her for a football game appearance was almost as awesome as scoring a touchdown.

 “Auburn was certainly fortunate Saturday in having Misses Liva Hart and Zelda Sayre of Montgomery for their sponsors,” wrote the Plainsman (then the Orange and Blue) after Auburn’s 1919 win over Georgia, in which Auburn halfback Francis Stubbs, F. Scott Fitzgerald’s stiffest competition for Zelda’s affection, dominated on defense.